rmsk2/6502profiler/README.md

 # Building `6502profiler`

 The software is written in Go and therefore it can be built by the usual `go build` command.
+You will need at least Go 1.18 for the build to work as the implementaion of the `info` command relies on a feature that was added in that version.
 Tests are provided for all 6502 instructions and can be executed through `go test ./...`.

 # Upcoming